-HV Hospitality has set out to respect all aspects of the Natura 2000 Management Plan and any other plans that are relevant to Comino.
+Our desire is to offer extraordinary destinations and thoughtful luxury hospitality, providing entirely new experiences.
+In our very first project, HV Hospitality is respecting all aspects of the Natura 2000 Management Plan and any other plans that are relevant to Comino island.

 Our Comino island retreat is being designed and led by world-renowned architect Antonio Belvedere and is currently in the planning phase.

 The project intends to exceed the expectations of the environment-conscious luxury traveller with the qualitative operating specifications and standards of a luxury 5-star hospitality destination.

 It will be a true sustainable luxury escape that appeals to all the senses.
 Located within a Natura 2000 site, this project is aiming to achieve LEED Platinum rating and is aiming at net zero carbon once in operation.
 Guests will come to experience the mystical, natural, tranquillity, crystal clear blue waters, spectacular views, breath-taking sunset and Malta’s highest level of service, standards and care.

 Great attention will be exercised in preserving the natural ecology, pristine seashore, clear Mediterranean waters and untouched strands of sandy beaches.
 The social and rich cultural history as well as the traditions of this unique destination will always be preserved and protected.